dimforge/nphysics.org/docs/index.md

     <big>**Joint constraints and multibodies**</big>
     <span class="home_dummy_link">&nbsp;<i class="fa fa-external-link" aria-hidden="true"></i></span>
     <br>
-    Constraint the relative motion of two bodies either using forces (with joint constraints) or by reducing their relative degrees of freedom (with multibodies).
+    Constrain the relative motion of two bodies either using forces (with joint constraints) or by reducing their relative degrees of freedom (with multibodies).
     </div>
     </a>